PedroMiguel7/PokeAPI/Backend/README.md

 # About the System

-- A system for Login and management of a user's pokemóns, the system must register Users and favorite Pokemóns, a user has Favorite Pokemóns
+- A system for Login and management of a user's pokemóns, the system must register Users and favorite Pokemóns, a user has Favorite Pokemóns.

 - It was developed with [NodeJs](https://nodejs.org/en/), [TypeORM](https://typeorm.io/) and [PostgreSQL](https://www.postgresql.org);
 - The API and Database are not being maintained yet.